RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 ---

 We will add a Qurakus extension to the Inventory application for using **smallrye-health** and we'll use the Quarkus Maven Plugin.
 Copy the following commands to import the smallrye-health extension that implements the MicroProfile Health specification via CodeReady Workspaces Terminal:

-Go to `inventory' directory:
+Go to `inventory` directory:

 `cd /projects/cloud-native-workshop-v2m1-labs/inventory/`